Stanley George Green

 When I was in Buchenwald I prayed a lot about you and it was difficult to pray there with all the noise and swearing of course all in a foreign language.
 But I used to squat on the floor and pull the blanket all over me and talk to Jesus about you.

-According to the later testimony of Maurice, to whom Stanley spoke about his experiences, in Buchenwald it was Stanley’s job was to pick up dead and almost-dead bodies and put them on carts to be taken to the crematorium.
+According to the later testimony of Maurice, in Buchenwald it was Stanley’s job was to pick up dead and almost-dead bodies and put them on carts to be taken to the crematorium.
 He was also given the job of shovelling up buckets of fat from the floor of the crematorium.
 If this was not done to the liking of the Ukrainian guard, then the men were beaten with a club which was studded with nails.
 On another occasion, a guard put his bayonet through Stanley’s foot, which another prisoner cauterised with a glowing ember from a fire.
 Maurice testified that he had seen this mark on his father’s foot, and had also seen his father’s clawed fingers and nails which were crooked from having been pulled out.
+However, given what we now know about Maurice, this story must now be in question; Leslie Green also said that this particular story was not true.
+It is recounted here to draw attention to stories that originated with Maurice.

 Stanley experienced much violence in the camp, and recalled the following in his own later testimony: